thinmanj/logseq-python-library/examples/README.md

-# Logseq Feature Showcase Demo
+# Logseq Demo

-This directory contains a comprehensive demonstration of all Logseq features, generated programmatically using the Logseq Python Library.
+This directory contains a comprehensive demonstration of all Logseq features, generated programmatically using the **Logseq Builder DSL**.

 ## 🎯 What's Included